Position Information: Description

 - Applicants must have demonstrable research experience in immunology and at least one or more of the following areas: virology, mouse infection models, cell culture, and molecular biology

 - The applicant must have published at least one paper in an immunology journal

 - 2-3 years experience with flow cytometry, virology and cell culture.

-- Successful completion of criminal history record check.
+- Successful completion of criminal history records check.

-Applicants MUST submit online the following with their applications: (1) a full Curriculum Vitae that
+Applicants must submit the following with their online application:

-includes education or other academic appointments, complete publication record and research skills
+- A full curriculum Vitae that includes education or other academic appointments, complete publication record and research skills listed in detail

 To find out why living and working in Greater Grand Forks is way cooler, check out Grand Forks is Cooler.

 All information listed in this position announcement will be used by Human Resources, the Hiring Department, and EO/Title IX for screening, interviewing and selection purposes.

 Confidentiality of Application Materials